zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 After splitting the monolithic app into smaller MFEs, the custodian teams can work autonomously.
 It's possible to reinvent the wheel when they make all decisions without considering other teams.
 So it's a big win to set up a foundational MFE environment that provides common capabilities, which allows the custodian team to only focus on their own user experiences.

-[Diagram here]
+[Micro Frontends Environment][mfe-env]
+*Figure: Two-layer architecture for mobile MFEs.*

 Some common capabilities should (not must) be put into the MFE environment:
 - UI components
 - Configuration
 - Router
-- Authentication and Authorization
+- Authentication and authorization
 - Network
 - Cache
-- Tag analytics
+- Analytics tracking
 - Logger and monitor system integration
 - Create MFE App
 ...